rounayak/Text-categorization-using-neural-word-embeddings/README.md

 # Text-classification-on-word-embeddings
 This is a practical implementation implementing neural networks on top of  fasttext as well as word2vec word embeddings.
+The software setup is Python 3.6 and keras with theano backend.

 The entire concept is a unsupervised learning approach.